Healthy Homes Assessment Iona

 Iona Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Iona and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required in all Iona and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records to demonstrate compliance with each Healthy Homes Standard that apply or will be applied during the tenure of the rental property.

-• Property managers and private landlords must ensure their rental properties comply with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes